GioCura/FrontEndMentor-Article-Preview-Component/README-template.md

   - Making the tooltip overflow the card while maintaining the border-radius on the picture side was harder than I thought.
 I set the card's overflow to visible, and added border-radius and overflow attributes to the image's container.
 I adjusted that container's width until it matches the width of the image.

+    (Update 02/26/2023) - As I removed the unnecessary div that nested my img, I realized that I don't have to use overflow rules at all.
+I could just set a border-radius on the card, and then give a matching border radius pixel value to the img itself.

 ### Continued development

 - I should improve: